 The differentiation strategy requires companies to develop products that are unique and highly desirable to consumers.
 This uniqueness allows customers to be willing to pay higher prices.

-The differentiation strategy offers high-profit margins because of the premium price.
+The differentiation strategy offers high profit margins because of the premium price.
 Companies may not have to sell high volumes to achieve their revenue and profitability targets.
-To market them, they will usually focus on a few quality conscious customers instead of price-conscious.
+To market them, they will usually focus on a few quality-conscious customers instead of price-conscious customers.

-This strategy requires companies to continue to innovate and adapt to changing consumer tastes.
+This strategy requires companies to continue innovating and adapting to changing consumer tastes.
 Failure to do so ultimately renders competitive advantage unsustainable.

 Focus strategy